2022 Nissan Titan XD Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

 How to Calculate The Dealer Cost of a Nissan Titan

 - Example: Base Nissan Titan invoice price + the dealer Invoice price of all the options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here)

-Note: All Nissan Titan MSRP, invoice and dealer cost dollar figures above are approximate amounts.
-Prices are subject to change without notice.
+Note: All Nissan Titan MSRP, invoice and dealer cost dollar figures above are subject to change without notice.

 A note about rebates: Most rebates are subtracted from the "on the road" figure.
 In most cases, you can have the rebate if you are arranging your own financing or you are paying cash.
 If you decide to use the manufacturer’s low interest financing, you do not usually get the rebate.
 Ask your dealer for details.

 • Nissan Kicks Invoice Prices

 • Nissan Titan Invoice Prices

 • Nissan Titan XD Invoice Prices